TalonMaker/DMXandArd/README.md

 There will need to be some improvements on comments on modularity but this is train of thought and mock up coding now I have included the sketch code also for the Nano.
 So far there has been no latency testing with my setup.

-I would also like to give a call out to the creator of DMXSimples who gave me a great start their repository is at https://github.com/BrunoDPO/DMXSimples
+I would also like to give a call out to the creator of DMXSimples who gave me a great start!!!
+Their repository is at https://github.com/BrunoDPO/DMXSimples